 The Phu Bai Airport is about 15 kilometers south of Huế.
 Travelling from the airport to the center, there are two options.
 Either you can take a cab or you opt for the shuttle bus.
 While the cab will set you back about 250,000 VND, the bus costs only 50,000 VND.
 Both options take about 30 minutes.

 Some major hotels offer a free shuttle.
 But beware that if the shuttle is not complimentary, you’ll probably overpay.
-This being said, it’s wiser to overpay for a safe trip than risking your well-being on arrival.
+This being said, it’s wiser to overpay for a safe trip than to risk your well-being on arrival.
 You’ll find more on this – and other relevant travel topics – in my post Keep Calm and Travel Solo as well as other articles in the Tips & Hacks section.

 Since Vietnam stretches on the north-south axis on about 1,650 kilometers and Huế is pretty much halfway between Ho Chi Minh City and Hanoi.
 So if you aren’t meandering from spot to spot by bus, you’ll probably fly to either city.
 Direct trips would take really long.